Hotels Reviews Trips

 Dining:

 The best part of this hotel is the fact that Starbuck’s is a part of the building.
 Look, I’m addicted and biased, but being able to go directly through the lobby into my favorite coffee shop and get some of that good, good is amazing.
-There is also Michael Jordan’s Steakhouse, Eno, and Center Court.
+There is also Michael Jordan’s Steakhouse, Casa Chi, and Center Court.

 Overall: